-Suspicious package sent to Prince Harry and Meghan Markle, reports say
+Package sent to Prince Harry and Meghan Markle treated as 'racist hate crime'

 St James's Palace is the official London residence of several members of the British royal family including Prince Charles and his sister Princess Anne.
 The Evening Standard said the package was sent there for sorting before delivery.

 Prince Harry and Meghan Markle, who announced their engagement in November and are due to marry in Windsor this spring, live at Nottingham Cottage on the grounds of Kensington Palace.
+Markle is from a mixed-race background.

 There have been no arrests yet but inquiries continue, according to police.
 Kensington Palace had no comment.